Villux-NV/dentro/README.md

 # Dentro

 Dentro is a website where you can visualize your family tree.
-Add multiple families, keep track of everyones birthdays, and show off the size of your family!
+Add multiple families, keep track of everyone's birthdays, and show off the size of your family!

 ## Screenshots